svkucheryavski/mlcourse/README.md

 After that, start VS Code and open the folder with course materials in VS Code window.
 You will see the course structure on the left panel.
 Materials for every class is located in a separate folder.
 There are two notebooks inside each, `da.ipynb` is in Danish and `en.ipynb` is in English.

+**Please, pay attention that every class directory also contains notebook with exercise solutions (`solutions.ipynb`).
+If you do not want students to see them, remove this file before distribution the course materials.**

 The folders also contain datasets needed to run the code in the notebooks as well as illustrations and additional materials (like Excel spreadsheets for the first and the last classes).

+The class load is different.
+Thus the first class, *Digital images*, will take a whole day or even one and a half (4-8 hours depending on the entry skills of students).
+Use this class for introducing different programming tips and tricks, make sure that students have enough time to play with the code, correct mistakes, etc. The second class takes between 2 and 4 hours approximately.

 In addition to the four classes we also recommend to run an additional activity — working on a project in groups.
 The project can be anything which a) is fun for the target audience and b) requires some additional research.